tholub99/anim-t380-2022-assignments/assignment-4/README.md

 ### Description

 This assignment uses mayapy file commands to parse and iterate an asset file.
+Didn't have a lot of time this week so went with a really simple version that doesn't use the environment and updates the file name with regex.

 ### Usage
 >mayapy main.py [-h] [--new] f